 In 2018 the Government commissioned a review of National Parks and Areas of Outstanding Natural Beauty (AONBs) looking at coverage of designations, how designated areas deliver their responsibilities, how designated areas are financed, and whether there is scope for expansion.
 The review team, led by Julian Glover, visited the Broads in November 2018.
-The team's report is expected in September 2019.
+The team's report was published in September 2019.
+The Authority received a paper at its January committee identifying some short term priorities.
+A link to the committee report can be found below that also contains a link to the final report.